 The biggest advantage to buying properties at the Sheriff’s sale is the high profit potential.
 If there is a large difference between the market value of a foreclosed property and its final judgment amount at auction, you can really win big.
 Typically, the largest cash rewards come from the proper application of this investing method.

 Sales are usually advertised 4 to 6 weeks in advance.
 In some states, this information may be available 6 to 8 months or more before the sale.
 This gives you ample time to research the property, the condition of the loan and the condition of the homeowner.
 Why the homeowner?
 If you can work out a satisfactory arrangement with him, you can save yourself the trouble at the auction.
 If you meet with the owner and can’t work out a deal, you should at least take careful note of the property’s condition.
 This gives you a competitive advantage over other auction bidders.

 You can go to the courthouse and observe the process as often as you like before going to bid on your foreclosed property.
 It’s certainly a good idea to familiarize yourself with the auction process.
 There usually isn’t much competition for foreclosed properties sold at auction.
 Sometimes no one shows up to bid on a property, perhaps due to transportation problems or inclement weather.
 This creates fantastic opportunities for the diligent investor.

 Buying foreclosed properties at the courthouse can be very dangerous for those who do not do their research properly.
-Horror stories abound.

 - The large cash outlay required to buy foreclosed property at the Sheriff’s Sale is the biggest deterrent for most buyers.
 Certified checks and sometimes cash will be required to bid on properties.

 - You may have to pay off the sale amount within 30 to 90 days.
 In some states it’s a matter of only days.
 In Palm Beach County, Florida, the successful bidder must pay for the property in full by 3:00 PM on the day of the purchase.
 That’s just 6 hours from the time the bidding starts to the time you must pay for the property in full or risk losing your cash deposit.

 - You may not be able to inspect a foreclosed property before bidding on it.
 In that case, there is little chance you will be able to assess the property damage and replacement costs.
 This hinders your ability to determine the true market value, your maximum bid amount and your profit.

-If you are the successful bidder, you may have to evict tenants currently residing in your new property.
+- If you are the successful bidder, you may have to evict tenants currently residing in your new property.
 This could take several months.
 This also interferes with your plans to repair and quickly sell the property for a profit.
 This delay increases your carrying costs and erodes your profits.

 - There may be land use problems with a property such as zoning or environmental issues like petroleum contamination or toxic waste.
 A clue to avoiding a problem property is when the lender’s representative fails to appear or bid on the property.
 If the lender doesn’t want it, you don’t want it either.

-Failure to research a property correctly leads many to overbid.
+- Failure to research a property correctly leads many to overbid.
 Too often properties are purchased for much more than their value.
 This accompanied by “auction fever,” the tendency to get caught up in the heat of the moment and overbid, results in large over-payments and even larger losses.

-The most important concern perhaps is the possibility of other liens or judgments.
+- The most important concern perhaps is the possibility of other liens or judgments.
 As the successful bidder, you replace the homeowner’s position in the property.
 Any problems clouding the title are your problems now.